a13xp0p0v/linux-kernel-defence-map/README.md

 ## Intro

 Linux kernel security is a very complex topic.
-Some defence technologies are provided by the Linux kernel mainline.
-Others are going out‑of‑tree for various reasons (some of them are commercial, for example).
-Plus there are kernel defences that depend on special hardware features.

-It would be nice to have a graphical representation of the current state of Linux kernel security.

-So I've created a __Linux Kernel Defence Map__ showing the relationships between:
+There are many concepts that have interesting relationships with each other:
  - Vulnerability classes
  - Exploitation techniques
  - Bug detection mechanisms
  - Defence technologies

+Some defence technologies are provided by the Linux kernel mainline.
+Others are going out‑of‑tree for various reasons (some of them are commercial, for example).
+Moreover, there are kernel defences that depend on special hardware features.

+It would be convenient to have a graphical representation of Linux kernel security.
+That's why I have created a __Linux Kernel Defence Map__ showing the relationships between all these concepts.

-__N.B.__ The node connections don't mean "full mitigation."
+The node connections don't mean "full mitigation."
 Rather, each connection represents some kind of relationship.
-So this map should help to navigate the documentation and Linux kernel sources.
+So the Linux Kernel Defence Map should help to navigate the documentation and Linux kernel sources.
 It also provides the Common Weakness Enumeration (CWE) numbers for vulnerability classes.

+This map describes kernel security hardening.
+It doesn't cover cutting attack surface, userspace security features and policies enforced by various Linux Security Modules (LSM).

 ## How this Map is made